uug-ai/.github/profile/README.md

 ## Internships

-Within uugment we are always on the lookout for talented, creative and amazing people.
+Within Augment Vision we are always on the lookout for talented, creative and amazing people.
 Are you looking to becoming an machine learning or computer vision engineer?
 Then have a look at one of our internships [on our website](https://uug.ai/about/).

 [![Intership](https://img.youtube.com/vi/cLYdl1UKV4o/0.jpg)](https://www.youtube.com/watch?v=cLYdl1UKV4o)